SteveSunny46/File-Updates-in-Python/README.md

-# File Updates in Python
+# IP-based File Access using Python

 ## Project description
 I've developed an algorithm to automate the management of access to restricted content at our organization.
 This algorithm uses an "allow_list.txt" file to specify which IP addresses are granted access, and a separate list to identify IP addresses that should no longer have this privilege.
 It ensures that those IP addresses are removed from the "allow_list.txt" file, effectively revoking their access to the content.